How Much Does It Cost to Build a House?

 The Average Building Costs in 2023

-Building a house in Australia can be pricey, with costs ranging from around $1,300 per square metre to $3,900 plus per square metre.
-But pinning down an exact cost can be tricky.
+Building a house in Australia can be pricey, ranging from around $1,300 per square metre to $3,900 plus per square metre.
+However, determining the exact cost can be tricky.

 That’s because the final price tag depends on a variety of factors, including the level of finishes, the materials chosen, the labour required, and even the state of the economy.